jakobzhao/geog595/03_bot/readme.md

 **Instructor:** Bo Zhao, zhaobo@uw.edu; **Points Available** = 50

 In this practical exercise, we will introduce how to collect Twitter data using a web crawler.
 A web crawler is a purposely designed bot for online data collection.
 In most cases, online data can be acquired through a dedicated API maintained by the data provider.
-If no API available, we can develop a customized crawler using a crawler library (e.g. Selenium, Scrapy, etc.).
-So, in this practical exercise, we will design two crawlers, one is a generic crawler to harvest data from youtube, and the other is to harvest data from Twitter API.
+If no API available, you can still collect data by developing crawler using a crawler library (e.g. Selenium, Scrapy, etc.).
+In this practical exercise, we will design two crawlers, one is a generic crawler to harvest data from youtube, and the other can harvest data from Twitter API.
 Okay, let us get started!

 ## 1. Setup the Execution Environment on the Cloud

 If you have used python for scientific research before, you must already experience the complexity of configuring the execution environment.
-So, in order not to bother by the environment configuration, we decide to execute the crawlers on Google Colab, which allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education. t is a hosted Jupyter notebook that requires no setup and has an excellent free version, which gives free access to Google computing resources such as GPUs and TPUs.
+So, in order not to simplify the process of environment configuration, we decide to execute the crawlers on Google Colab.
+Google Colab allows its user to compose and execute arbitrary python code directly through the browser, and is especially well suited to machine learning, data analysis and education.
+There is an embedded Jupyter notebook that requires no setup and has an excellent free version, which gives free access to Google computing resources such as GPUs and TPUs.

 ## 2. Develop a generic Twitter crawler using Selenium

-This section will help you make a generic web crawler.
-If you are able to develop this generic crawler, the same developing procedure can be applied to crawling data from other websites.
+This section will walk you through the process of making a generic web crawler.
 This crawler manipulates a browser using a python library named "Selenium".
 This library enables the crawler mimic how a human user visits and/or interacts with web pages.
 While viewing the web pages, the crawler monitors the data flows, parses the html structure, and extracts the requested data items.
 Below, we will introduce how to design a crawler to collect information from a group of youtube videos.

 Please launch the youtube crawler script by clicking this button [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jakobzhao/geog595/blob/master/03_bot/youtube.ipynb).
 This button will enable you to open the file [03_bot/youtube.ipynb](./youtube.ipynb) on Google Colab.